Deemoguse/vivi-express-decorator/README.md

 ```

 In this example, the `ImportControllers` function automatically imports all controllers that match the `'**/*.controller.ts'` pattern.
 Thus, all controllers are imported after the plugin initialization, and the plugin events are called in the correct order.

-Plugins are a powerful tool for customizing and extending the functionality of Wambata Express-decorators.
-With plugins, you can change the behavior of the library as you see fit, adapting it to the specific needs of your application.

 ### Example of a Plugin